-- 1. A student who is enrolled in an institutional credit course and who receives a grade of "U" or "IP" for one semester may not take the course a second semester until he/she receives special academic advising. - 4.
-After the second semester in which the student receives a grade of "U" or "IP" in the same course, the student must appeal through the institution's appeal process before the student will be allowed to re-enroll in the course.
+1. A student who is enrolled in an institutional credit course and who receives a grade of "I" for one semester may not take the course a second semester until he/she receives special academic advising.

 PREREQUISITES

 A student who fails the first course of a sequence cannot take the succeeding courses before he or she has made up the failure.
 Prerequisites for a course must be met before the course is taken unless permission to omit the prerequisites is obtained from the department chairperson, Admission/Placement Committee, or Dean of Students & Instructional Services.